Home | Publications | CS Home

 Secondary-keywords = {M*, Mstar, OM Search, Pruning, Adversary Search},

-recursive opponent models.
-In this work we consider adding pruning to the
+exploitation of recursive opponent models.
+In this work we

-multi-model search.
-We prove a sufficient condition that enables pruning and
+sufficient condition that enables pruning and describe two pruning

-describe two pruning algorithms, alpha-beta-star and alpha-beta-star-one-pass.
+algorithms, alpha-beta-star and alpha-beta-star-one-pass.
+We prove

-We prove correctness and optimality of the algorithms and provide an
+correctness and optimality of the algorithms and provide an

 experimental study of their pruning power.
-We show that for opponent models
+We show that for

-that are not radically different from the player's strategy, the pruning power
+opponent models that are not radically different from the player's

-of these algorithms is significant.}
+strategy, the pruning power of these algorithms is significant.

 }